pages-themes/minimal/pages/table.md

 ### Disease maps for specific diseases

-The following table connects to the disease maps focused on disease mechanisms for specific diseases.
+The following table connects to the disease maps focused on specific diseases.

 <table>
         <tr>